ebamberg/research-projects-ml/README.md

 ### Implementation Details
 This project provides some test use cases which are implemented uses Control Nets with diffusers.
 It includes sample code for integrating Control Nets into existing diffuser models.

+## Project 3: Running MLFlow server/UI on Google colab
+utilities/examples_MLFlow_InColab_with_NGROK
+### Overview
+This projects focused on running mlFlow in a Colab Notebook and make the UI endpoint accessible from outside of Google Colab.

+### Key Features
+Run MLFlow UI and use NGROK to publish the endpoint so that your MLFLow Service is accessible through the internet.

+###  Implementation Details
+This project makes use of NGROK. see  ngrok.com for more details